alexkolo/ai_action_summit_hackathon_2025/README.md

 1. Look up a patient's medical records by a given identifier (e.g., Social Security Number).
 2. Obtain patient consent for searching and analyzing medical records.
-3. Generate a comprehensive medical report from a (mock) backend or a real Mistral AI model.
+3. Generate a comprehensive medical report from a backend and using the Mistral API.
-4. Provide a question-and-answer interface using a conversational AI model to further query the report.
+4. Provide a question-and-answer interface using a Mistral LLM to further query the report.

 ### Features